FuelLabs/proxy-chunks-minimal-example/README.md

 Below is a summary of how to use proxies and chunking in Sway.

 **Proxies** refer to a blockchain design pattern that enables contract upgrades by forwarding calls made to the proxy contract to an implementation contract without changing the contract's address or state.
+On Fuel a proxy contract executes instructions from another contract while retaining it's own storage context.

 **Chunking** addresses the issue of deploying contracts that exceed Sway's 100KB contract size limit.
 It splits the oversized contract into multiple blobs and uses a loader contract.
 When the loader contract is called upon, it automatically loads the blobs into memory, allowing the contract to function as normal.